 As thermal resources retire and renewables grow, there are other essential services for which there has generally been abundant supply but the grid will demand more of in the future.
-These include volt-ampere reactive (VAR) support provided by pumped storage (which is not internalized by the market in PJM), inertia (largely uncompensated) and blackstart capability which is compensated out of market.
-As the resource mix changes and uncertainty in generation increases, RTOs and ISOs should proactively prepare for future flexibility and reliability challenges by designing competitive products to deal with uncertainty on a technology-neutral basis.
+These include volt-ampere reactive (VAR) support provided by pumped storage (which is not internalized by the market in PJM), primary frequency response and inertia (largely uncompensated) and blackstart capability which is compensated out of market.
+As the resource mix changes and uncertainty in load and generation increases, RTOs and ISOs should proactively prepare for future flexibility and reliability challenges by designing competitive products to deal with uncertainty on a technology-neutral basis.